RaspberryPiFoundation/editor-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Since this project uses yarn 3.6, you'll need to run `corepack enable` followed by `yarn install`.

 ### Environment variables

 The app uses the `dotenv` package to provide access to environment variables.